odoo/owl/doc/component.md

 OWL components are defined as a subclass of Component.
 The rendering is exclusively done by a [QWeb](qweb.md) template (which needs to be preloaded in QWeb).
-Rendering a component generates a virtual dom representation of the widget, which is then patched to the DOM, in order to apply the changes in an efficient way.
+Rendering a component generates a virtual dom representation of the component, which is then patched to the DOM, in order to apply the changes in an efficient way.

 OWL components observe their states, and rerender themselves whenever it is changed.
 This is done by an [observer](observer.md).